ysoheilifar/Login-info-RockyLinux/README.md

 chmod 755 login-info.sh

 ```
-3. Logout and login again then enjoy the information
+3. Logout and login again then enjoy the information :ok_hand: